PbVrCt/dotfiles/README.md

 # Todos

-- Convenience: Set the development environment remotely.
+- Remote development, convenience, and running AI workloads: Set the development environment remotely.
   Use `tailscale`+`rustdesk` or if `rustdesk` results problematic in Wayland then consider `Wayvnc`.
 - Security: Disk encryption.
 - Security: Acquire a better understanding of how security works on linux, of networking and of tailscale.